Related Posts

 Bungalow living room painted Wilmington Tan from Benjamin Moore's Historical Collection

 When we were selecting the wall color for the dining room last spring, we went through 6 different colors starting with burnt red and ending with a golden yellow.
 This time we were able to choose a wall color in two tries.
 We are certainly improving.
-Actually, there is not much of a “we”.
-David usually goes along with whatever color I select and likes it on the walls even when it’s blatantly wrong.
+Actually, there is not much of a “we”, David usually goes along with whatever color I select.
+Then he loves the color even when it’s blatantly wrong.

 My first choice was a soft gold color by Sherwin Williams that looked too green next to our dining room walls.
 We ended up going with Wilmington Tan from Benjamin Moore’s historical collection.
 It is a shade darker than the Shelburne Buff from the same collection that we used on the dining room walls.
 The ceiling is painted Compatible Cream from Sherwin Williams.

-A backward glance, our living room one month ago.
+A backward glance, our living room before restoration and the worst days during the restoration.

 Comments { 5 }